 Membership clubs are designed to connect people with similar interests and hobbies.
 Whether those are sports-related, wellness-inspired or of social desire.
 We’ve put together a list of some of the best and most affordable London memberships to consider:

 - Join The Collective.
 There’s only one of its kind, a global community which embraces and celebrates diversity.
-The Collective Canary Wharf is the world's largest urban residence built with the purpose of cultivating authentic human connections through an events programme, shared living spaces and a community-focused ecosystem.
+The Collective Canary Wharf is the world's largest co-living space designed to cultivate authentic human connections through an events programme, shared living spaces and a community-focused ecosystem.

 - Soho House Membership: The membership for young professionals, creatives and trendsters living or visiting from around the world.